KoffeePhysicist/Fashion-MNIST_GPU/README.md

 <img src="./figures/data_visualization.png">

-Data distribution of 10 randomly-selected features were ploted, showing the non-gaussian distributions.
+Data distributions of 10 randomly-selected features were ploted, showing the non-gaussian distributions.
 Furthermore, as shown in the [notebook](./Fashion_MNIST_pipeline.ipynb), the data fail the normality test (p-values = 0), confirming the non-gaussian behaviour.
 While the gaussian distribution offers advantages in many parametic based classifiers and statistical tools, one key approach is thus to transform the dataset to be guassian-like.
-However, in this project, we will focus on developing ML models without data transformation, leaving the ML algorithms to struggle these non-gaussian nature of dataset.
+However, in this project, we will focus on developing ML models without data transformation, leaving the ML algorithms to struggle the non-gaussian nature of dataset.

 <img src="./figures/data_distributions.png">